SharePoint/sp-dev-docs/docs/general-development/access-sharepoint-from-mobile-and-native-device-apps.md

 These apps **gain authorized access to SharePoint data by using access tokens** that are issued by the Azure Control Service (ACS) in compliance with the OAuth Authentication Code flow.
 For more, see [Authorization Code OAuth flow for SharePoint Add-ins](http://msdn.microsoft.com/library/e89e91c7-ea39-49b9-af5a-7f047a7e2ab7%28Office.15%29.aspx).

+> [!IMPORTANT]
+> Azure Access Control (ACS), a service of Azure Active Directory (Azure AD), will be retired on November 7, 2018.
+This retirement does not impact SharePoint add-in model which is using `https://accounts.accesscontrol.windows.net` hostname, which is not impacted by this retirement.
+See more details on this from [Impact of Azure Access Control retirement for SharePoint add-ins](https://dev.office.com/blogs/impact-of-azure-access-control-deprecation-for-sharepoint-add-ins).